 As the COVID-19 pandemic is reshaping the way people are living and working, it is having profound effects on the local real estate market.
 The Cape Cod Commission worked with the UMass Donahue Institute and the Center for Public Opinion at UMass Lowell on a 2021 Cape Cod New Homeowner Survey.
 The survey was designed to better understand homeowners' decisions to purchase a home on the Cape during the pandemic, as well as near- and long-term plans for the use of their newly purchased home.
 The survey builds off of the Commission's past survey efforts for Cape Cod Second Homeowners.

-Of the roughly 6,800 home purchases made on Cape Cod between April 2020 and May 2021, a postcard with a link to an online survey was sent to a random sample of 5,850 homeowners.
-Reminder postcards were sent a few weeks later, followed by a paper version of the survey.
+A random sample of 5,850 homeowners who purchased their Cape Cod home between April 2020 and May 2021 were invited to respond to the survey.
 In total, 403 homeowners responded to the survey, which is a response rate of approximately 7 percent.

-The responses show that the majority of new homeowners (61%) plan to live on Cape Cod year-round, are over the age of 55 (70%), and have relatively high incomes (over half reported incomes of over $500,000 per year).
+The responses show that the majority of new homeowners (66%) plan to live on Cape Cod year-round, are over the age of 55 (70%), and have relatively high incomes (over half reported incomes of over $150,000 per year).
 Most respondents purchased single-family homes (79%).
-The majority of survey respondents (52%) previously owned property on the Cape, and many have owned property here for many years— 46% of respondents who indicated that this is not their first Cape Cod home have owned property here for over 25 years.

 About one-third (35%) of respondents said the pandemic influenced their decision to buy a home on Cape Cod.
-The most commonly cited ways in which the pandemic influenced their decision to buy here included the ability to work remotely, an increased desire to live near outdoor recreation opportunities and in a less dense area, and the desire to have more living space.
-Cape Cod’s amenities, such as access to the coast, outdoor recreational opportunities, and environmental quality, were the most important factors new homeowners considered when buying here (regardless of whether the pandemic influenced their plans or not).
-School quality, job and economic opportunities, and being in a good place to raise children were generally not important factors in respondents’ decisions.
-Now that they are living here, respondents reported using town beaches, conservation lands, and libraries most frequently; but are rarely using public transit, senior centers, town boat landings, or public golf courses.
+The most commonly cited ways in which the pandemic influenced their decision included the ability to work remotely, an increased desire to live near outdoor recreation opportunities and in a less dense area, and the desire to have more living space.
+Cape Cod’s amenities, such as access to the coast, outdoor recreational opportunities, and environmental quality, were the most important factors new homeowners considered, regardless of whether the pandemic influenced their plans or not.